 Are you short on time?

-One of the main considerations for choosing the right exercise method between walking and cycling is the time.
-If you have enough time for long walking, rest, and keep up with the pressure on your body, walking is okay.
+One of the primary considerations for choosing the right exercise method between walking and cycling is the time.
+If you have enough time for prolonged walking, rest, and keep up with the pressure on your body, walking is okay.
 However, if you don’t have enough time to spare for exercise, you should go for an exercise bike.
 It will save you time in a great measure because you don’t have to go out, spend a lot of time to burn calories.
 You can burn more calories in less time if you ride a bike instead of walking.

 Style and Workout variations

-Let’s face it; going outside for exercise is totally different than working out inside your house.
+Let’s face it; going outside for exercise is different than working out inside your house.
 If you’re not okay with too many clothes on while exercising, you will find cycling far better than walking outside.
 You can put on whatever you may have in the closet and get on riding the bike at any moment, which isn’t possible if you walk.
 If you go out and walk, there is a chance to put on variation in fashion and interaction with others.
 The variation will keep you focused on the goal and make it fun for going outside daily.

 Energy input and muscle usage